brunogarcia/nextjs-langchain-titanic-sqlite/README.md

 ## Answering the questions with natural language

-The app is able to answer the following questions:
+The app and the notebook are able to answer the following questions in natural language:

 1. How many passengers survived?
 2. How many passengers were in each class?